 - perform implementation, decision-support, financial, and risk analysis to build the case for and ensure the success of using geospatial technology for sustainable development; and

 - design a geospatial technology project that contributes to achieving the UN’s sustainable development goals (SDGs).

 CONDUCT AND PRESENT RESEARCH

-Whether in the studio, the lab, or in the field, you can conduct research with world-class faculty from the Spatial Sciences Institute and its faculty affiliates from across the university.
-Spatial Sciences Institute students have presented their research at national and international conferences and symposia, and have won awards for their scholarship.
+Whether in the studio, the lab, or the field, you can conduct research with world-class faculty from the Spatial Sciences Institute and its faculty affiliates from across the university.
+Spatial Sciences Institute students have presented their research at national and international conferences and symposia, and have won awards for their scholarships.

-One of the prestigious awards which USC Spatial students have received is the 2018 USC Schwarzenegger Institute for State and Global Policy first place award for their project which developed geospatial applications to promote residential stormwater capture for residents in the City of Los Angeles.
+One of the prestigious awards that USC Spatial students have received is the 2018 USC Schwarzenegger Institute for State and Global Policy first place award for their project which developed geospatial applications to promote residential stormwater capture for residents in the City of Los Angeles.
 Read more about how this project and other ways in which USC Spatial students are contributing to a more sustainable environment with the power of GIS and geospatial methods and technologies.